-Industry 4.0 is supposed to automate many repetitive tasks, primarily performed by women, hence increasing the qualitative content of their work; however, the underrepresentation of women in key growth areas (i.e., jobs requiring STEM skills), their concentration in non-standard employment relations and the blurring boundaries between work and private life are raising serious concerns about persisting or even worsening gender inequalities.
-Moreover, the old ‘macho’ culture is difficult to get rid of especially in traditionally manual, cumbersome and male-dominated industrial settings, where it may even take the form of open opposition to safety measures, digital technologies taking over hazardous tasks and gender equality plans.
-Overturning this culture is thus pivotal to create safe and flexible workplaces better suited for the high-tech work of the future.
+Industry 4.0 is supposed to automate many repetitive tasks, primarily performed by women, hence increasing the qualitative content of their work.
+Moreover, new technologies can compensate some of the declining physical abilities of an aging workforce and create new working opportunities for disabled or chronically ill workers.
+However, the under-representation of women in key growth areas (i.e., jobs requiring STEM skills), their concentration in non-standard employment relations and the blurring boundaries between work and private life, as well as the cultural and organisational barriers to the inclusion of migrant and disabled workers in workplaces are raising serious concerns about persisting or even worsening inequalities based on gender, age and ethnic origin.
+By and large, the old ‘macho’ culture is difficult to get rid of especially in traditionally manual, cumbersome and maledominated industrial settings, where it may create obstacles to safety and reasonable accommodation measures for disabled, ill or elderly workers, digital technologies taking over hazardous tasks and gender equality plans; it may even create avenues for discrimination against LGBTQ+ people.
+In the age of demographic change, overturning this culture and tailoring work settings to the needs of an increasingly diversified workforce are thus pivotal to create safe, sustainable and flexible workplaces better suited for the future of work.

 - Access to work;